Team

 CineMAP Symposium, May 2024

 Michael Raine is Associate Professor in Film Studies at Western University, Canada.
-His research interests include film studies, cultural studies, and Asian studies with a focus on Japan.
+His research interests include film studies, cultural studies, and Asian studies.
 His main areas of interest in Japanese cinema are the transition to recorded sound, wartime audiovisual culture, and the cinema of high economic growth.
 He has published on Ozu Yasujiro's late silent films (2018), Occupied Film Culture in Wartime Shanghai (2018), and Cold War Cinema in Japan (2019).
-He is co-editor (with Johan Nordström) of The Culture of the Sound Image in Prewar Japan (Amsterdam University Press, 2020) and co-editor (with Marcos Centeno) of Developments in the Japanese Documentary Mode (MDPI, 2021).
-He is also co-editor of the Journal of Japanese and Korean Cinema.
+He is co-editor of multiple volumes and of the Journal of Japanese and Korean Cinema.

 Anne McKnight